 To analyze the cross section mediated by dark photon exchange, we consider the Born approximation with the transfer cross section given by \cite{Feng:2009hw}

 where $R\equiv {m_Dv}/m_{\gamma'}$.
 The approximation is valid for $\alpha_Dm_D m_{\gamma'}\ll 1$, which will be justified later.
 We can then express it in terms of model parameters

 The function enclosed in brackets, denoted as $F(R)$, is $\approx 1$ in the limit $R\propto v\ll 1$.
 Therefore, the prefactor represents the cross section at low velocities.
-The $F(R)$ drops with growing $R$ which suppresses the cross section at high velocities, explaining the required velocity-dependence.
+The function $F(R)$ drops with growing $R$ and suppresses the cross section at high velocities, explaining the required velocity-dependence.
 Such expression allow us to analyze the low- and high-velocity regimes separately.

 In the low-velocity regime, where $F(R)=[\cdots]\approx 1$, the $(\sigma_D/m_D)_{\rm low}$ is simply a function of $m_D$ and $f$.
 Therefore, we can obtain (with $Q_D=3/2$)